leon-bckl/lsp-framework/README.md

 ### Sending Notifications

 Notifications are sent using `lsp::MessageHandler::sendNotification`.
-They don't have a message id and don't receive a response which means all you need are the parameters if the notifications has any:
+They don't have a message id and don't receive a response which means all you need are the parameters if the notification has any:

 ```cpp
 // With params